Mai Colachi

 North Plano's Retail Strip, and What It Conceals

 The stretch of Coit Road running through north Plano tells a story familiar to anyone who has spent time eating their way through suburban Texas: a dense succession of shopping centres, anchor grocery stores, and suite-numbered addresses that give little away from the car window.
 What the format conceals, reliably, is the actual range of what's cooking inside.
-Mai Colachi, addressed at suite 396 in a centre at the 6205 Coit Road mark, fits this pattern precisely.
+Mai Colachi is a Pakistani restaurant at 6205 Coit Rd #396 in Plano, with a $25 per-person price point and a 3.9 Google rating.
 The name offers no obvious genre cues.
 The setting offers none either.
-That combination, in this part of Plano, is not a red flag — it is closer to standard operating procedure for the neighbourhood's more interesting spots.
+That combination, in this part of Plano, is not a red flag, it is closer to standard operating procedure for the neighbourhood's more interesting spots.

 North Plano's dining corridor has thickened considerably over the past decade as the city's population expanded northward toward Frisco and Allen.
 The result is a suburban dining tier that sits somewhere between the polished Legacy West development further west and the older, denser Preston Road corridor to the south.
 Coit Road occupies a practical middle ground: less destination-driven than Legacy West, but with a resident base dense and varied enough to support cuisines that would struggle for foot traffic in less populated suburban settings.
 That demographic reality is what makes addresses like Mai Colachi's worth attention.